sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 prompts      |      |
 -------------|------
 description  | Attributes for soliciting user-provided variables to use in `resource_patches`.
-Prompts can be any of three types: `type: section`, `type: markdown`, or `type: question`.
-Read [Prompts attributes][] for more information. required     | true type         | Map of key-value pairs example      | {{< code yml >}}
+Read [Prompts attributes][10] for more information. required     | true type         | Map of key-value pairs example      | {{< code yml >}}